Covid-19 and the omicron variant

 More competition tends to lower the profit margins of monopolists and benefit consumers and smaller merchants (who use the large platforms to distribute their products), with strong network effects (which promote monopolistic market structures) likely limiting the impact on profitability.
 We also believe that the regulatory measures do not go so far as to negatively affect overall economic growth.
+(September 2021)

 Central bank policy: ECB strategy review